kuhlaid/jocoknow/docs/curation-tools/curation_template.md

 # Data curation template

-The following template is base on CURATED checklist from DCN.
+The following template is based on the CURATE(D) checklist from DCN.

 :::info[Suggested Citation]